-The Entity carried out two certification processes in 2018 for the preparation of the halfyearly and annual financial statements.
+The Bank carried out two certification processes in 2019 for the preparation of the half-yearly and annual financial statements.
 No significant incidents were uncovered that could have a material effect on the reliability of the financial information.

-For the preparation of financial statements, the Corporate Financial Controller presents the results of the certification process to the Board of Directors and the Audit and Compliance Committee.
+For the preparation of financial statements, the Deputy General Directorate of Finance presents the results of the certification process to the Board of Directors and the Audit and Compliance Committee.